 Before buying an ownership stake in a company by investing in its stock, it is vital that you examine the following three financial statements closely:

-All three financial statements work together and reinforce one another - you cannot study them in isolation, or you'll find yourself making decisions based on partial data; a mistake that can be costly, especially when you decide to invest in stock rather than a more senior security higher up in the capital structure, such as a bond.
+All three financial statements work together and reinforce one another - you cannot study them in isolation, or you'll find yourself making decisions based on partial data; a mistake that can be costly, especially when you decide to invest in stock rather than a more secure security higher up in the capital structure, such as a bond.

 Other Tips and Helpful Resources for New Investors Investing in Stocks